Isabela, Basilan: Champa Trade and Cultural Exchange

+Basilan Before the Sultanate

+In pursuit of expanded trade routes, territory, and political influence, Tagimaha groups expanded beyond Taguima (Basilan) into Buansa (Jolo), where they encountered resistance from the indigenous Buranun, regarded in local tradition as the original inhabitants of Sulu.
+As a result, some Tagimaha groups returned to Taguima (Basilan), while others remained in Buansa.
+Royal genealogical records in the Sulu tarsila describe the Tagimaha who stayed in Buansa as early leaders who helped establish local systems of governance that later shaped Sulu political development.

+In Buansa (Jolo), Tagimaha leaders are recorded in Sulu genealogical traditions as having supported three important Muslim figures.
+Karimul Makdum introduced Islam and began early religious teaching in the region, and is traditionally credited with the construction of one of the earliest mosques in Sulu.
+Tuan Masha’ikha strengthened Islamic influence among local elites.
+Raja Baguinda later arrived, initially encountering resistance, but eventually became a political leader in Buansa and married into a local ruling family linked in some traditions to Tagimaha lineage.
+These interactions contributed to the spread of Islam and early political development in Sulu before the establishment of the Sulu Sultanate.

+The historical influence of the Tagimaha extended beyond Basilan and Buansa into the long-term political development of the Sulu region.
+Descendants of Tagimaha elites continued to hold leadership roles in local governance, trade networks, and regional diplomacy.
+Sulu genealogical records and colonial-era accounts describe Tagimaha families as part of the ruling and noble class that shaped political authority, economic activity, and inter-island relations over time.

 Yakan Karajaan of Kumalarang

 Records of pre-Hispanic Philippines gleaned from the extensive archives of China's Imperial courts mentions a Kingdom of Kumalarang located in one of the southern islands, whose King sent regular tribute to the Chinese Yongle Emperor through Chinese traders who frequented the place in the 13th and 14th centuries.
 Local historians attribute this long lost kingdom to modern-day Kumalarang (now reduced to a Barangay) located along the northwestern coast of Basilan island.

 Specifically, according to the Collected Statutes of the Ming Dynasty, a report gleaned from the records of Dezhou, Shandong, China (archived and researched in the years 1673, 1788 and 1935): 3 months after the death of Paduka Batara (the Tausug potentate who visited the Chinese Emperor Yongle and died on October 23, 1417), a High Court Mandarin, Zhan Jian, was ordered to sail to Kumalarang (Chinese texts refer to "Kumalalang"), a vassal state of the Sulu Sultanate located on the northwestern coast of Taguima (Basilan Is.).

 Zhan Jian was received by Lakan Ipentun (Ch. ref.
 "Kanlai Ipentun"), presumably a Yakan Prince, who ruled the Kingdom as a vassal to the Sultan of Sulu.
 The Mandarin official stayed in Kumalarang for two years before returning to China.